dbratell/goodreadslibrarianaddon/README.md

 Chrome/Opera extension to simplify work for Librarians at Goodreads.

-The UI for book editing is at times not optimal and this extension does various things to make life as a librarian easier.
+The Goodreads UI is not always optimal for the tasks a Goodreads Librarian wants to perform so this extension tries to simplify some things.

 Born out of a feeling that things should be easier, and a lack of ability to fix the actual site.
+And a wish to spend less time on certain tasks.

 Features
 ===